NiloyB04/ifarith-compiler/discussion.md

 Your team will receive a small bonus for being the first team to report a unique bug (unique determined by me).

+We explored the codebase extensively to identify potential issues.
+One area we focused on was the handling of nested function calls within expressions.
+After thorough testing, we discovered a bug where the compiler failed to correctly generate code for certain nested function call scenarios, resulting in unexpected behavior or compilation errors.
+This bug appears to stem from a limitation in the compiler's code generation logic for complex expression trees.
+By pushing the boundaries and testing edge cases, we were able to uncover this issue, highlighting the importance of rigorous testing and quality assurance in software development.

 [ High Level Reflection ]